tombotXL/tomordonez.github.io-src/content/linkedin-xray-search-googler.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>

 The default number of results is 10.
-Let's change that to 20
+Let's change that to 20:

     $ ./googler --site linkedin.com/in -n 20 'data scientist'

 ## Disable user agent

 This is important.
-This tool uses the user agent to simulate Firefox on Ubuntu:
+The program uses the user agent to simulate Firefox on Ubuntu:

     USER_AGENT = ('Mozilla/5.0 (X11; Ubuntu; Linux x86_64; rv:56.0) Gecko/20100101 Firefox/56.0')